vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

         3. does not match string match condition: filterXSSPathException
     4.	add rules to Web ACL
     5. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked

+## Examine the Second Inspector Scan REsults.

+1. Go to the Inspector and look at the results of the second scan.
+Did anything change?

+Congratulations!
+You have completed the Builder Session and learned how to Turbocharge your defenses at the network and host layers!

 ---